-Thomas Patterson, University of lege of Wooster where he received Texas professor emeritus who be came internationally famous for from the University of Chicago, his research in zoology, will be summa cum laude, in 1908, and held Monday at 4 p.m.
+Funeral services for Dr. John Dr. Patterson attended the Col-Thomas Patterson, University of lege of Wooster where he received Texas professor emeritus who be-came internationally famous for from the University of Chicago. his research in zoology, will be summa cum laude, in 1908, and was elected to Phi Beta Kappa and

-Rev. James Stone will officiate Sigma Xi. at the services to be held in Weed-Corley Funeral Home.
-Burial will Patterson was instructor of zoolobe in Austin Memorial Park.
+At the University of Texas, Dr. Corley Funeral Home.
+Burial will Patterson was instructor of zooloe in Austin Memorial Park.

-can Society of Zoologists and a from 1913 to 1937, and distinguishmember of the National Academy ed professor from 1937 to 1955 of Science, Dr. Patterson was when he became professor emeriwidely known among the world's tus.
+A past president of the Ameri- lessor from 1911 to 1913, professor can Society of Zoologists and a from 1913 to 1937, and distinguishmember of the National Academy ed professor from 1937 to 1955 of Science, Dr. Patterson was when he became professor emeriwidely known among the world's tus.
 He also served as faculty rescholars for his genetics research search lecturer in 1927 and direcon the fruit fly.
-He was presented for of research in zoology from the National Academy of Science 1928 to 1955.
-Gold Award in 1951.
+He was presented for of research in zoology from a century.
+He taught at least 6,812 the Study of Evolution, and the students in 26 different courses American Society of Naturalists. during his career, also serving as and 29 doctor of philosophy degrees.